davidguerreiro/evscalculator/docs/readme.md

 A total of **252 EV points can be put onto any one stat**, and a total of **510 points total can be given to any Pokémon**.
 However, it is important to note that a stat will only increase after every four EV points.
 In other words, putting 12 EVs and putting 15 EVs both result in the same thing: a 3 point increase to the stat.

 ![Evs Graphic](http://www.serebii.net/xy/ct2.jpg)

 A graphic showing how the evs are distributed among the stats EVs are hidden values related with a PoKémon and its stats.
 Some details about EVs:

 * A PoKémon can have up to **510 EVs** assigned.
 * Each EV is related with a stat (HP, Attack, Defense, Sp.
 Attack, Sp.
 Defense, Speed).
-* A stat can have up to **255 EVs** asigned.
 * Every four EVs on a stat, the PoKémon gains a point on it.
-This usually means that trainers never assign 255 EVs to a stat but **252 EVs**, because the 3 EVs don't make much difference.

 Now trainers want to have a specific EV spread for specific PoKémon.
 They usually start the training with **0 EVs** on each stat.
 If you're not starting with a freshly hatched Pokémon, you will probably need to reset its EVs with a Reset Bag first.